team disquantified

 Greater Employee Satisfaction

-Disquantified teams tend to report higher levels of job satisfaction.
+Teams that embrace disquantification tend to report higher levels of job satisfaction.
 When employees feel valued beyond just their output, it fosters a sense of belonging and purpose.
 According to a survey by SHRM, organizations with high employee satisfaction experience 21% higher profitability.

 Increased Adaptability